 Following the death of the wise king, things collapsed again and again, as the centers of power drew in and sought more power and wealth.
 Prophets spoke against it, reminding those in power of the purpose of the Creator.
 Sometimes they were heard.
 More often, the siren song of wealth rang too strong in the ears of the wealthy.

 And so the story has gone, telling itself over and over again.

-So to answer Herman Cain, what are these demonstrators looking for?
+What are the people looking for?
 Many things.
 So many things.
 But many things are broken.